dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-3 Apple Instruments.md

 $ clang++ -O3 -DNDEBUG -arch arm64 <other options ...> -c llvm/lib/Transforms/Vectorize/LoopVectorize.cpp
 ```

 To begin, open Instruments and choose "CPU Counters" analysis type.
 (Here we need to jump ahead a little bit).
-It will open the main timeline view shown in the figure @fig:InstrumentsView, ready to start profiling.
+It will open the main timeline view shown in Figure @fig:InstrumentsView, ready to start profiling.
 But before we start, let's configure the collection.
 Click and hold the red target icon \circled{1}, then select "Recording Options..." menu.
-It will display the dialog window shown in the figure @fig:InstrumentsDialog.
+It will display the dialog window shown in Figure @fig:InstrumentsDialog.
 This is where you can add HW performance monitoring events for collection.

 ![Xcode Instruments: CPU Counters options.](../../img/perf-tools/XcodeInstrumentsDialog.png){#fig:InstrumentsDialog width=50% }